Get My San Diego Zoo & Other Discounts

 Paradise Point Resort & Spa is not on this list because it will transition to a Margaritaville property in 2026.
 While the improvements will likely be welcome, I’m not certain they will be kid-friendly.

 Paradise Point Resort is a 44-acre island in Mission Bay with little lagoons and activities like water sports and swimming pools, but you need to drive or get an Uber to visit outside restaurants, beaches, and sights.
-If you are going to book it, choose the bungalows on the beach or the gardens.
+If you are going to book, choose the bungalows on the beach or the gardens.

 How do I get to San Diego family hotels without renting a car?

+If your kids do not require a car seat, using rideshare apps to get to your hotel from the San Diego International Airport is very easy.
 If you need a car seat, it’s best to arrange a car service, as most have them.
 Your concierge can help with this.
 I also have a guide to San Diego car services that we like.

 What is the best kid-friendly hotel in La Jolla?